Establishment and Operation of Private Tertiary Education Institutions

 - the owner of each private institution submits to the Minister, for approval, the amount of tuition fees and other financial burdens for every student, at least three months before the beginning of the academic year;

-- the owner or the director of a private institution shall keep students’ registration record, record of enrollments by programme and year of study, record of the teaching staff, record of the certificates of studies, record of general reports, and any other particulars that are considered to be necessary by the Minister;
+- the owner or the director of a private institution shall keep students’ registration record, record of enrollments by programme and year of study, a record of the teaching staff, a record of the certificates of studies, a record of general reports, and any other particulars that are considered to be necessary by the Minister;

-- the owner, the director and the members of teaching staff of a private institution shall be bound to permit, at the time the institution is operating, the authorized officers of the Ministry of Education, Culture, Sports and Youth to enter the institution and the classrooms for an official inspection.
+- the owner, the director and the members of the teaching staff of a private institution shall be bound to permit, at the time the institution is operating, the authorized officers of the Ministry of Education, Sports and Youth to enter the institution and the classrooms for an official inspection.

 According to Article 5(5) of the Quality Assurance and Accreditation in Higher Education and the Establishment and Operation of an Agency on Related Matters Laws, 2015”

 “[….] in the event of adverse observations arising from the inspection of a private institution, under the provisions of section 30 of the Institutions of Tertiary Education Laws, 1996, the observations may lead to the withdrawal of the Institutional or Programmatic Evaluation and Accreditation:”

 Additionally, the names of the institutions for which adverse observations will be recorded, after an audit carried out by the Agency on the basis of Article 17 (3) (g) the relevant legislation, will be published.
 The Legislation duly states the following:

 “During the period of validity of the positive Accreditation decision, the Board of the Agency acting of its own motion or upon the recommendation of the Minister, may examine whether the Accreditation criteria continue to be met and if they are not met, then the Board of the Agency shall revoke the Accreditation decision and immediately inform the institution concerned and the Minister.”